lkhadirn/POC_springmvc-and-jersey-101/README.md

 ## Overview

-This project is designed to show a proof of concept on how to use with jersey and spring mvc in the same project.
+This project is designed to show a proof of concept on how to use jersey and spring mvc in the same project.

 ## Prerequisites